josephrw12/cortex-c2/team_server/downloads/src/go/telegram_c2/README.md

 # In development
 ./rpibot

-# Via the team server
+# Via the team server (In production)
-move the rpibot file to the root fo the downloads folder in the team server In the team server client plugin_download:rpibot
+move the rpibot (or any of the on demand plugins) file to the root fo the downloads folder in the team server In the team server client plugin_download:rpibot